VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 ```

 VictoriaMetrics sets the current time if the timestamp is omitted.
-An arbitrary number of lines delimited by `\n` may be sent in one go.
+An arbitrary number of lines delimited by `\n` (aka newline char) may be sent in one go.
 After that the data may be read via [/api/v1/export](#how-to-export-time-series) endpoint:

 ```bash